Update from Robin Jackson, Education and Outreach Director:

 So, what precisely is a sonnet?
 Shakespeare wrote 14 line sonnets that follow a specific rhythmic and rhyming pattern of iambic pentameter.
 Shakespeare wrote sonnets about love, loss, and beauty, but you can write a sonnet about ANY subject of your choosing!!!
 Go wild and crazy…have some fun and then submit your poems to firstname.lastname@example.org.

 WFSU Educational Programming

 The Southern Shakespeare Company has also partnered with WFSU-TV and WFSQ to produce a series of educational programs leading up to the Festival.
 WFSU-TV presented a three-part series on A Midsummer Night’s Dream and its connections to the natural landscape of North Florida.
 The Eco-Shakespeare series features performances from SSC company members and local biologists, naturalists and a Shakespearean Scholar as they explore the connections between the setting of A Midsummer Night’s Dream, the forest of Athens, and the forests of North Florida, and is available here to view.

 The Bardlings are Southern Shakespeare’s Junior Company of actors, comprised of middle and high school student actors, providing young artists with dramatic training, including voice, character, and movement, as well as classical Shakespearean experience and performance opportunities.

 Click here to learn about The Bardlings, the junior acting troupe of the Southern Shakespeare Company!

 Workshops and Intensives

 Working closely with Leon County School administrators and teachers, the Southern Shakespeare Company continues to offer immersive classroom experiences for children to explore Shakespeare’s language, themes and characters.
-Please contact our Education Director, Phil Croton, if you would like your students to participate in these intensives.
+Please contact our Education and Outreach Director, Robin Jackson, if you would like your students to participate in these intensives.